 Would consumers be better protected by an Ombudsman?

-No. An Ombudsman does not regulate and only deals with complaints which is a weakness in Ombudsman schemes.
-Through the supporting home warranty bodies, action can be taken against a builder to the extent of excluding them from the scheme, fundamentally affecting their ability to trade.
-The level of consumer settlements would not be affected.
+However, the downside of an Ombudsman is that it does not regulate and only deals with complaints which is a weakness in Ombudsman schemes.
+Through the supporting home warranty bodies, we take action against home builders to improve standards.
+This can and has involved excluding them from the home warranty scheme, fundamentally affecting their ability to trade.